veenedu/cache/readme.txt

-see readme.txt of cache package to learn about file structure, bower, gulp,
+see readme.txt of utils package to learn about file structure, bower, gulp,